This is a post by Gabrielle Dorr, NOAA/Montrose Settlements Restoration Program Outreach Coordinator.

 They weren’t vegetables but an excited group of scuba divers was carefully “planting” green abalone in an undersea garden off the southern California coast all the same.
 Green abalone are a single-shelled species of sea snail whose population has dropped dramatically in recent decades.

-On a Wednesday in mid-June, these oceanic “gardeners”—NOAA biologists along with key partners including The Nature Conservancy, The Bay Foundation, and The SEA Lab—released over 700 young green abalone into newly restored kelp forest areas near Palos Verdes, California.
+On a Wednesday in mid-June, these oceanic “gardeners”—NOAA biologist David Witting and divers from The Bay Foundation—released over 700 young green abalone into newly restored kelp forest areas near Palos Verdes, California.
 This was the first time in over a decade that juvenile abalone have been “outplanted,” or transplanted from nursery facilities, to the wild in southern California.
 This ongoing project is a partnership between NOAA, The Bay Foundation, Redondo SEA Lab, The Nature Conservancy, and the California Department of Fish and Wildlife.

 Spawned and reared at The SEA Lab in Redondo Beach, California, all of the juvenile abalone were between two and four years old and were between a quarter inch and 3 inches in size.
 Biologists painstakingly tagged each abalone with tiny identifying tags several weeks prior to their release into the wild.